Afrikan Sauce: Background and promotion

+"Melanin", "Girl Next Door", "Afrikan Star", and "Rewind"

 The Patoranking-assisted track "Melanin" was released on November 21, 2017, as the album's lead single.
 Damilola Animashaun of Konbini Channels praised the band's vocals and Patoranking's dancehall sound.
 Sauti Sol was nominated for African Artiste of the Year at The Headies 2019 for "Melanin".
 The accompanying music video for "Melanin" was filmed in Lagos by Clarence Peters and features numerous shots of dark skin women, along with dance and performance scenes.
 Ezekiel Mutua, CEO of the Kenya Film Classification Board (KFCB), criticized the video and called it "absolute pornography".
 Mutua threatened to seek a court injunction to ban the song from airing and said Sauti Sol released the video without following Kenya's content production and distribution regulation laws.
 KFCB told Sauti Sol to submit the video for examination and classification for age suitability; the board also warned media stations not to air the song during watershed periods.

 The album's second single, "Girl Next Door", was released on January 10, 2018.
 It features guest vocals by Nigerian singer Tiwa Savage and was produced by Maleek Berry.
 The Unlimited LA-directed video for "Girl Next Door" features laid-back individual scenes of Sauti Sol and Savage.
 The Burna Boy-assisted track "Afrikan Star" was released on February 14, 2018, as the album's third single.
 The song's music video was directed by Mex Films and recorded in an old mansion filled with colorful furniture and a large book collection.
 The nostalgic track "Rewind" was released on March 27, 2018, as the album's fourth single.
 A fusion of hip hop and Afrobeats, the song features a rap verse by Kenyan rapper Khaligraph Jones and was produced by Sauti Sol.
 The video for "Rewind" was directed by Sesan and contains old images and videos of the band.